VisionSensor Linux 2025-09-19

 Note

-Please note that the executable flags for the Linux scripts have to be set after extracting the recovery ZIP file:
+For Linux hosts, the executable flags for the scripts must be set after extracting the ZIP file:

-The scripts and batch files can also be controlled using command line parameters.
+The scripts can be controlled interactively, just execute the file and follow the instructions.
+They can also be controlled using command line parameters.
 Use the parameter -h for help:

 Usage: Remote_OS_Install.sh [options] [device_address] [image_file]